Rerun: Reruns internationally

 It has been common practice by networks, notably the BBC, to rerun some series after they have not fared particularly well on their original run.
 This was particularly common with sitcoms such as The Office, which had very low ratings in its first series, as well as a poor reception from both critics and focus groups and was almost cancelled.
 The series started to gain traction once the BBC decided to repeat it in a different timeslot and The Office went on to be an award-winning and critically acclaimed show which has regularly featured in lists of the Best Sitcoms ever.
 In 2019, the series was ranked 6th on The Guardians list of the 100 best TV shows of the 21st century.

 Early on in the history of British television, agreements with the actors' union Equity and other trade bodies limited the number of times a single program could be broadcast, usually only twice, and these showings were limited to within a set time period such as five years.
 This was due to the unions' fear that the channels filling their schedules with repeats could put actors and other production staff out of work as fewer new shows would be made.
 It also had the unintentional side effect of causing many programs to be junked after their repeat rights had expired, as they were considered to be of no further use by the broadcasters.
 Although these agreements changed during the 1980s and beyond, it is still expensive to repeat archive television series on British terrestrial television, as new contracts have to be drawn up and payments made to the artists concerned.
-Repeats on multichannel television are cheaper, as are reshowings of newer programs covered by less strict repeat clauses.
-However, programs are no longer destroyed, as the historical and cultural reasons for keeping them have now been seen and the cost to maintain archives is now far less, even if the programs have little or no repeat value.
+Repeats on multichannel television are cheaper, as are re-showings of newer programs covered by less strict repeat clauses.
+Programs are no longer destroyed, however, as the historical and cultural reasons for keeping them have now been seen and the cost to maintain archives is now far less, even if the programs have little or no repeat value.